basset/basset/docs/aws.md

 ## Configure and deploy

-1. Ensure your aws credentials are setup
+1. Ensure your aws credentials and region are set up [see packer docs](https://www.packer.io/docs/builders/amazon.html#authentication)
+    > The recommended method is to use environmental variables or [aws-vault](https://github.com/99designs/aws-vault)
 2. Follow step 1 - 2 from [Local installation](installation.md)
 3. Update the file at `infrastructure/packer/vars.json`
    > Modify the file at `infrastructure/playbook/roles/basset/vars/main.yml` if you are restoring from a database dump.